floswald/Copulas.jl/readme.md

 ## Gaussian AR1 Copula
-We want to draw 10 observations from a 2-dimensional Gaussian copula with correlation coefficient $\rho$ equal to 0.5.
+We want to draw 10 observations from a 2-dimensional Gaussian copula with correlation coefficient \rho equal to 0.5.
 The first step is to set up the environment
 ```julia
 using Copulas
 srand(123)
 ```
-We create a 2-dimensional Gaussian, first specifying the dimension, then the parameter $\rho$
+We create a 2-dimensional Gaussian, first specifying the dimension, then the parameter rho
 ```julia
 cop = NormalCopula(2,0.5)
 ```